 - Health and Environment

 On the Michigan side, the interdisciplinary faculty group includes researchers based in the SPH, UMMS, SNRE, LS&A, and ISR.
-This three-year research collaboration was consolidated at a research symposium held in August 07-09, 2013, at the Fiocruz campus, in Rio de Janeiro, Brazil.
+This three-year research collaboration was consolidated at a research symposium held August 7-9, 2013, at the Fiocruz campus, in Rio de Janeiro, Brazil.
 A summary report of the symposium can be downloaded here (PDF).